Mark Sisco, M.D.

-In this blog post, I’m answering a few questions I often hear from women interested in breast augmentation.
-I hope you’ll find the info you need to feel informed and empowered as you take your next steps on your journey.
+In this blog post, I’m answering questions I often hear from women interested in breast augmentation—from whether there are good alternatives to breast implants to how long breast implants last.
+I hope you’ll find the info you need to feel informed and empowered as you consider your breast enhancement options.

 Are There Natural Alternatives to Breast Implants?

 The most viable alternative to breast implants is breast augmentation via fat transfer or fat grafting.
 This technique uses fat harvested from elsewhere in your body (often the abdomen, thighs, or hips) to add volume to your breasts.

 While this approach can provide a very modest size increase, it’s typically best used as a complement to breast implants rather than a replacement for them.
 You can learn more about this option and who it may be right for in this blog post.

 Do Breast Implants Need To Be Replaced Every 10 Years?

 Many people believe that breast implants need to be replaced every 10 to 15 years.
 While this is often the case, it’s not a hard-and-fast rule.

 It is true that breast implants are not lifetime devices.
 You will likely need to exchange them for new models at some point in the future.
 However, this only has to happen if/when: